abhisingh977/image_data_management/README.md

 --------------------------------------

-auth :- It contains the json file required for Authentication for connecting with the cloud.
+auth :- It contains the json file required for Authentication for connecting with the cloud (You need to genrate your own service key for running the code).

 data:- This contains data received from frontend(images,csv).